 For example, the whistleblower protections of the Sarbanes-Oxley Act of 2002 (a federal law designed to protect investors from fraudulent accounting by public companies) give employees of publicly-traded companies the right to sue for wrongful termination if their employer fires them for reporting suspected securities fraud to the federal government or a supervisor.7

 Another important whistleblower law is the "qui tam" section of the California False Claims Act.
-California's qui tam law allows an employee to sue their employer on behalf of the state government, if the employer has committed fraud or embezzlement with respect to government funds.
+California's qui tam law allows an employee to sue their employer on behalf of the state government.
+This applies if the employer has committed fraud or embezzlement with respect to government funds.

 If an employer then terminates or otherwise retaliates against an employee for bringing a qui tam suit, the employee has the right to sue for wrongful discharge/qui tam retaliation.8